finller/laravel-invoices/README.md

 When `invoices.serial_number.auto_generate` is set to `true`, a unique serial number is assigned to each new invoice automatically.

 Serial numbers are generated sequentially, with each new serial number based on the latest available one.
-To define what qualifies as the `previous` serial number, you can extend the `Finller\Invoice\Invoice` class and override the `getPreviousInvoice` method.
+To define what qualifies as the `previous` serial number, you can extend the `Finller\Invoice\Models\Invoice` class and override the `getPreviousInvoice` method.

 By default, the previous invoice is determined based on criteria such as prefix, series, year, and month for accurate, scoped numbering.